+To address the issues identified above we gathered requirements and feedback from potential users to inform an ongoing development process.
 We ran a workshop to engage with representatives from end user groups in order to encourage discussion and sharing of experiences with using diagrams in the workplace.
-Eight participants attended the workshop including participants from BT and the Royal Bank of Scotland and representatives from the British Computer Association of the Blind and the Royal National Institute for the Blind.
+Eight participants attended the workshop including participants from British Telecom and the Royal Bank of Scotland and representatives from the British Computer Association of the Blind and RNIB.
 Activities ranged from round table discussions exploring how participants encounter diagrams in their workplaces, to hands-on demonstrations of early audio and haptic prototype diagramming systems.
 The discussions highlighted the diversity of diagrams encountered by the participants in their daily jobs; from design diagrams for databases and networks, to business model diagrams, and organisation and flow charts.
 Additionally, participants discussed the various means they currently use for accessing diagrams and their limitations.
 Approaches included using the help of a human reader, swell paper, transcriptions and stationary-based diagrams, all of which share two main limitations; the inability to create and edit diagrams autonomously, and inefficiency of use when collaborating with sighted colleagues.